Introduction to Cloud Computing

 What is cloud computing?

-Visit cloud computing is a computing paradigm that enables on-demand access to shared, configurable and easily accessible computing resources via the Internet.
-These resources include networks, servers, storage, applications and services.
+Visit cloud computing is a computing paradigm that enables on-demand access to shared, configurable, and easily accessible computing resources over the Internet.
+These resources include networks, servers, storage, applications, and services.

-The central idea is that users can benefit from these resources without knowing, understanding or managing the complex infrastructure that supports them.
-This eliminates the need for major investment in local data centers, and reduces the operational costs associated with maintaining the IT infrastructure.
+The central idea is that users can benefit from these resources without knowing, understanding, or managing the complex infrastructure that supports them.
+This eliminates the need for significant investments in local data centers and reduces operational costs associated with maintaining IT infrastructure.

 History and evolution of cloud computing

-The history of cloud computing dates back to the 1960s, with the concept of "time-sharing" on mainframe computers.
-However, it was with the advent of the Internet in the 1990s and the increase in available bandwidth that cloud computing as we know it today began to take shape.
-Over the years, it has evolved to offer a scale, power and variety of services that were unimaginable in its early days.
-Technological advances, such as virtualization, have maximized the use of computing resources and provided the elasticity that characterizes modern cloud computing.
+The history of cloud computing dates back to the 1960s with the concept of "time-sharing" on mainframe computers.
+However, it was with the advent of the internet in the 1990s and the increase in available bandwidth that cloud computing as we know it today began to take shape.
+Over the years, it has evolved to offer scale, power, and a variety of services that were unimaginable in its early days.
+Technological advances, such as virtualization, have made it possible to maximize the use of computing resources and provide the elasticity that characterizes modern cloud computing.

 The different service models: IaaS, PaaS, SaaS

-Cloud computing service models are generally divided into three main categories: Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS).
-IaaS provides virtualized computing resources over the Internet, PaaS offers a platform enabling customers to develop, run and manage applications without the complexity of building and maintaining the infrastructure typically associated with applications, and SaaS delivers software over the Internet, eliminating the need to install and run applications on individual computer systems.
+Cloud computing service models are generally divided into three main categories: Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS).
+IaaS delivers virtualized computing resources over the Internet, PaaS provides a platform for customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with applications, and SaaS delivers software over the Internet, eliminating the need to install and run applications on individual computer systems.

 How Cloud Computing works